Sanctum (1998 video game): Gameplay

-The goal of each player is to defend his or her sanctum from encroachment by their opponent.
+The goal of each player is to defend their sanctum from encroachment by their opponent.
 If a player manages to get some of their units into the opponent's sanctum, the game is over with that player declared the winner.

 The game is played on a diagonally aligned grid of square tiles.
 The player's home base appears in the bottom rows, taking up five squares in a plus-sign shape; the opponent's sanctum similarly was located in the top rows.
 Five towns are placed on the board, one in one of the two center squares, and each pair of the other four are located closer to one sanctum than the other.
 No two towns are closer than two spaces apart, and each player's sanctum was the same number of moves to its closest town, and so on, such that no player has a tactical advantage from town placement.
 The rest of the squares of the grid are randomly assigned one of the basic terrain types: plains, forest, desert, water, swampland or mountains.

 Sanctums and towns produce one of six "mana" types every turn (Clarity, Mystery, Order, Strife, Will, and World), with sanctums only able to produce the type of mana associated with the house the player utilized, while towns can be dedicated to any mana of the player's choice.
 Players assemble "decks" out of their virtual cards.
 Each card has a cost in mana, and has varying effects.
 Each player is dealt five cards out of their decks, and can cast as many in their turn as their mana allows, as well as discard up to one.
 At the end of their turn, a player's hand is replenished to five cards.

 Towns and sanctums also periodically produce novices every so many turns (every other turn for towns, and every fourth turn for sanctums).
 These are trained as Swordsmen or Archers to fight for their player, to attack monsters summoned by the enemy, to capture towns, or ultimately to capture the enemy Sanctum.
 These units can stack in groups of up to eight, and individuals or entire groups can be affected by various spells.

-Structure

-As with many fantasy games, spell-casting in Sanctum is constrained by a limited resource called Mana.
-In this game, mana comes in six types, in three pairs of opposites: